Project-MONAI/monai-deploy/guidelines/monai-application-package.md

 #### Table of Environment Variables

-A MAP SHALL contain the following environment variables and their default values, if not specified by the user, in the application manifest `/etc/holoscan/app.json#environment`.
+A MAP SHALL contain the following environment variables and their default values, if not specified by the user, in the Application Manifest `/etc/holoscan/app.json#environment`.

 | Variable                     | Default                    | Format      | Description                                                           |
 | ---------------------------- | -------------------------- | ----------- | --------------------------------------------------------------------- |